 UCD Student Counselling Service Delivery Update: Cornonavirus (Covid-19)

-The UCD Student Counselling team is continuing to support students who are already receiving counselling using telephone and video.
+The UCD Student Counselling team is continuing to support students during the level 5 restrictions using telephone and video.

-As we prepare for the new academic year (2020/21), our ambition is to offer socially distanced in-person counselling in trimester 1.
-In addition, the counselling team will also continue to offer phone and video counselling where deemed appropriate to accommodate students who are studying remotely.
+Our ambition is to offer socially distanced in-person counselling when deemed safe to do so.
 We will provide regular updates on our website to keep you informed of progress and how the service will work going forward.

-If you have any queries please do not hesitate to get in touch.
+If you have any queries please do not hesitate to get in touch with us.

 What if I need urgent help?

 If you need immediate assistance, especially if you or somebody else is hurt or in danger call the emergency services straight away.
 Emergency services can be contacted at any time by dialling 999 or 112 in Republic of Ireland or 112 in Europe.

 Are there any other services available to me outside of the UCD Counselling Service?